in , ,

 • Fertilize Fittonia regularly throughout the year.

-Fittonia Pests and Diseases
+Fittonia pests and diseases

 • Fittonia is susceptible to bacterial and fungal leaf spots and root rots.

-Fittonia Propagation
+Fittonia propagation

 • Propagate by root stem or tip cuttings in moist sand.

-Fittonia Varieties to Grow
+Fittonia varieties to grow

 • Fittonia verscafeltii.
 Creeping perennial with oval to elliptic, olive-green leaves 2 to 4 inches long, with slightly sunken, carmine-red veins; grows to 6 inches tall; var. argyoneura ‘Nana’ is easy to grow.

-How to Grow Ficus — Indoors Figs
+How to Grow Ficus – Indoor Figs

 How to Grow Haworthia